IMF's Lagarde says empowerment of women essential for Japan's growth

 TOKYO Japanese Prime Minister Shinzo Abe's targets for empowering women, a key part of his economic growth strategy, could add substantially to annual growth if met, International Monetary Fund (IMF) head Christine Lagarde said on Friday.

-Speaking at the opening of the "World Assembly for Women", a global conference on women's issues, Lagarde said that given Japan's rapid ageing, bringing women into the workforce was essential.
+Speaking at the opening of the "World Assembly for Women", a global conference on women's issues, Lagarde said that given Japan's rapid aging, bringing women into the workforce was essential.

 Her message dovetails with Abe's vows to increase women in the workforce, a key part of his plans to boost the world's third-largest economy known as "Abenomics" - and one reason behind Tokyo's hosting of what it hopes will be an annual event.